-Bredo was kept at the Institute, while Trygve searched for a suitable place to store frozen bodies.
-Grandpa Morstoel remained at the California institute until 1993, when his body was packed in dry ice, shipped to Nederland, Colorado, and stored in a garden shed.
+Bredo was kept at the Institute while Trygve searched for a suitable place to store frozen bodies.
+Grandpa Morstoel remained at the California institute until 1993 when his body was packed in dry ice, shipped to Nederland, Colorado, and stored in a garden shed.

-Cryogenic suspension requires a body to be frozen immediately after death to ward off physical decay, then maintained in a frozen condition until the time when medical science may be able to restore it to life.
+Cryogenic suspension requires a body to be frozen immediately after death to ward off physical decay, then maintained in a frozen condition until medical science may be able to restore it to life.
 Suspendees are typically kept cool via liquid nitrogen, but due to budget constraints, “Grandpa Bredo” was kept on ice.

-Born in Isfjorden, Romstel, in western Norway, on February 28, 1900, Bredo Morstoel married his wife Anna in the late 1920’s and the couple had two children.
-Working as the head of parks and recreation until his retirement in 1967, Bredo was fond of painting, fishing, hiking and skiing.
+Born in Isfjorden, Romstel, in western Norway, on February 28, 1900, Bredo Morstoel married his wife Anna in the late 1920s, and the couple had two children.
+Working as the head of parks and recreation until his retirement in 1967, Bredo was fond of painting, fishing, hiking, and skiing.

-In 1980, Morstoel’s grandson, Trygve Bauge came to the United States, to “be safe from nuclear war.”
-The unorthodox young man was long haired, bearded and enjoyed scoffing at authority, as evidenced by his many particular actions.
+In 1980, Morstoel’s grandson, Trygve Bauge, came to the United States to “be safe from nuclear war.”
+The unorthodox young man was long-haired, bearded, and enjoyed scoffing at authority, as evidenced by his many peculiar actions.
 Well known in the Boulder area, Bauge was convinced that bathing in ice water would prolong his life and founded the Boulder Polar Bear Club.
-He was arrested at the Stapleton Airport in 1986 for joking that he was going to hijack a plane, and was arrested again in 1988 when he was caught trespassing on the ColoradoUniversity President’s property.
+He was arrested at the Stapleton Airport in 1986 for joking that he was going to hijack a plane and was arrested again in 1988 when he was caught trespassing on the Colorado University President’s property.

 Aud was eventually given an eviction notice for having no electricity or plumbing.
-Afraid the frozen bodies would melt she asked the local paper to plead her case to the Town Hall.
-When the reporter told the Town Clerk about Aud’s pleas all hell broke loose.
-The Mayor, police and press raced to the property, lights flashing.
-The shed was opened and the bodies on ice were discovered.
-Within 24 hours the news became an international event with reporters from all over the world arriving in Nederland.
+Afraid the frozen bodies would melt, she asked the local paper to plead her case to the Town Hall.
+When the reporter told the Town Clerk about Aud’s pleas, all hell broke loose.
+The Mayor, police, and press raced to the property, lights flashing.
+The shed was opened, and the bodies on ice were discovered.
+Within 24 hours, the news became an international event with reporters from all over the world arriving in Nederland.

-At that point in time, Nederland was not good-natured about Morstoel and wanted to bury him.
-However, though Bauge was an ocean way, he kept the “fight” alive via Internet communications.
-Bauge aggresively publicized the problem in posts on cryogenics websites and e-mail lists.
-Eventually, cryogenics was explained to the Nederland town fathers and Grandpa remained in the shed.
+However, though Trygve Bauge was an ocean away, he kept the “fight” alive via Internet communications.
+Bauge aggressively publicized the problem in posts on cryogenics websites and e-mail lists.
+Eventually, cryogenics was explained to the Nederland town fathers, and the “Grandfather Clause” allowed Bledso Morstoel to remain in the shed.